lead generation

 Drip Campaigns: Set up automated email drip campaigns

-that send pre-written emails to leads based on their actions or behavior.
+that send pre-written emails to leads based on their actions or behaviour.

 For example, if a lead downloads an ebook,

-you can automatically enroll them in a drip campaign
+you can automatically enrol them in a drip campaign

 that sends related content over the next few weeks.